-The average useful life of the Modular rig as of December 31, 2024 and 2023 is:
+The average useful life of Modular rig are 2024 and 2023:

-Year Year

 2024 2023

 Helmet 19 20

 Substructure 19 20

 Lifting system (legs and motors) 19 20

 Equipment and accessories 14 15

 Accessories 14 15

 Preventers 14 15

 Housing unit 11 12

 Fire safety net equipment 2 3

 Helideck 2 3

-h.
+i.
 Impairment of tangible assets

 At the end of each reporting period, the Entity reviews the carrying amounts of its tangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
-If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
+If any such indication exists, the recoverable amount of the asset is estimated to determine the extent of the impairment loss (if any).